subodhchhabra/mac-dev-setup/README.md

 Open a new terminal for the `$PATH` changes to take effect.

-We also need to tell npm where to find the Xcode Command Line Tools, by running:
+**NOTE: may not be necessary** We also need to tell npm where to find the Xcode Command Line Tools, by running:

     $ sudo xcode-select -switch /usr/bin